Vanguard is primarily an investment firm, so it comes as a surprise to many that you can access CDs with this company.

 However, Vanguard may be able to facilitate a sale on the secondary market.
 This is not a guaranteed service, but it may be possible to sell your CD and access your cash without making a substantial loss, depending on the current interest rates.

 Are Vanguard CD Rates Competitive Compared to Banks?

 By their very nature, brokered CDs tend to have favorable rates compared to the standard offerings from banks.
-The current national average CD rate at the time of writing this article is 1.53% APY, so the advertised Vanguard CD rates are several times higher.
+The best current CD rates for 1 year are in line with what Vanguard offers.